rgj40q/laughing-succotash/doc.md

 Like appositive, ADVERB A PHRASE may be single or multiple.
 Unlike appositive, it modifies the word itself, while appositive additionally describes the thing described by the word.
 * // to do: examples

-If multiple, parts may be separated with adverb A conjunction 'en', and if they are, there may be an adverb A conjunction in the beginning.
+If multiple, parts may be separated with adverb A conjunction *en*, *on*, and if they are, there may be an adverb A conjunction in the beginning.
 * // to do: examples

 Each single is of two types.
 The first consists of intransitive adverb type A, optionally followed by an adverb type B phrase.